Critical Needs Hiring Program

 # Allocation estimate assumes a CMCI + ENVD aggregation

 The CNHP will continue the funding support of $1M salary + benefits for TTT and teaching-track hires through the campus budget model (this has not changed).
 Units receiving these lines will rotate, but unlike the FDAP, OFA will no longer facilitate a competitive selection process in which an advisory committee would make recommendations to the provost regarding which units should be allocated these lines.
-Because the deans will lead the process moving forward, the deans and the provost have agreed which schools/colleges will have the opportunity to hire during which years (see the table above).
+Because the deans will lead the process moving forward, the deans and the provost have agreed which schools/colleges will receive central funding during which years (see the table above).
 Searches will be conducted in accordance with the primary unit process and following all relevant policies, including the guiding principles above, and legal requirements.

 Faculty members who meet “Critical Needs” are those who demonstrate perspectives, life experiences, and expertise that are not (or are less) represented within the unit doing the hiring.
-Without such a diversity of perspectives, experiences, and expertise, the university cannot properly meet its academic or social missions.
+Without such varied perspectives, experiences, and expertise, the university cannot properly meet its academic or social missions.
 Research affirms the important educational and epistemic benefits of diversity for scholarly and creative work, research, teaching, leadership, and service.

 As indicated in the definition of Critical Needs, the process will consider and seek out those applicants who bring perspectives, life experiences, and expertise that are not (or are less) represented within the unit doing the hiring.
 The process should focus on an applicant’sdemonstrated actions, not beliefs or identities.
 More specifically, the hiring can consider an applicant’s: